So, you’ve decided that you need life insurance. The question is, where to start?

 - Your mortgage or monthly rent amount

-- Your outgoing per month, things like childcare, food shopping and other expenses
+- Your outgoings per month, things like childcare, food shopping and other expenses

 - Your household income.
 How much is your salary and other sources of income?